Clarke Carlisle: PFA roles

 Carlisle is an ambassador for the Kick It Out scheme, which campaigns for inclusion and equality in football.
-He is also currently on the Management Committee of the Professional Footballers' Association (PFA), and it was announced on 17 November 2010 that Carlisle would succeed Chris Powell as the chairman of the PFA.
-As part of his work with the PFA, he collects the views of his fellow professionals and reports back to the committee.
-He also visits local schools to give talks to the students.
+He was also on the Management Committee of the Professional Footballers' Association (PFA), and it was announced on 17 November 2010 that Carlisle would succeed Chris Powell as the chairman of the PFA.
 Carlisle was among those who criticised FIFA president Sepp Blatter following his comments in November 2011 that racism was no longer a problem in football.
-In February 2012, he was part of a PFA delegation that met with British Prime Minister David Cameron to discuss the issues of racism and homophobia in the sport.
+In February 2012, he was part of a PFA delegation that met with British prime minister David Cameron to discuss the issues of racism and homophobia in the sport.

 Media work

 In October 2009, Carlisle made his first appearance on the BBC television football programme Match of the Day 2.
 He has since appeared as a pundit for Sky Sports and ITV Sport during numerous televised football matches.
 Carlisle has made two appearances on the BBC panel debate show Question Time, becoming the first footballer to appear on the programme.
 In July 2012, he presented a documentary on BBC Three titled Is Football Racist?, in which he interviewed former footballers Stan Collymore, Chris Hughton and John Barnes about their experiences of racism during their careers, as well as investigating the history of racism in English football on the pitch and in the stands.
 He also presented a second documentary for BBC Three, Football's Suicide Secret, on the issue of mental health in football on 9 July 2013.
 He published his autobiography, You Don't Know Me, But...
 A Footballer's Life in 2013.
+In 2025 Carlisle appeared on the 1% Club for Soccer Aid, winning the show with a pass remaining, earning UNICEF and Soccer Aid £100,000 plus a bonus £1,000 for not using his pass in the show.